 Trader and Trading Management Experience

 Peter joined Bankers Trust as a trader, including starting a New York-based international bond desk.
 This was the first such multi-currency, multi-asset book of any major bank or investment bank in New York.
-The need for multi-asset analytics and a multi-currency portfolio led him to learn programming and to develop his own bond calculators and portfolio system.
-It then became clear in 1983 that a full multi-currency and multi-asset risk model was needed.
+The need for multi-asset analytics and a multi-currency portfolio led him to learn programming and to develop his own bond calculators and multi-currency portfolio system.
+It became clear in 1983 that a full multi-currency and multi-asset risk model was needed with the growth of derivatives trading and a global clientele.
 His ability to understand how technology could be used to transform the business led to his moving to the newly-created front-office technology group as one of three senior managers who developed the next generation of global trading systems for the bank.

-He joined Merrill Lynch Capital Markets as co-head of global government securities, mortgage-backed securities and foreign exchange.
+He was then recruited by Merrill Lynch Capital Markets as co-head of global government securities, mortgage-backed securities and foreign exchange.
 There he was responsible for all non-trading activities including risk management, credit, technology, operations and planning.
 He was also one of two Executive Vice Presidents for the Merrill Lynch International Bank group worldwide responsible for regulatory relations, including the foreign exchange activities in the bank group.
+This was his first experience of private banking and wealth management.

 Risk Management Companies

 Peter then founded Askari, which developed a three-dimensional risk model that included dynamic portfolios changing over time.
 The initial clients were Mobil Corporation, the Development Bank of Canada and State Street Bank.
 The system was particularly focused on asset and liability managers but the use of a precise valuation library led trading banks and hedge funds to use it for both valuation and risk.
-Clients included Soros Asset Management, Pequot Capital Management, GIC Singapore, Credit Agricole Asset Management, Askari was sold in 1998 to State Street Bank, where he continued to work for four years, including running the development of the technology platform for the institutional investment management outsourcing business.
+Clients included Soros Asset Management, Pequot Capital Management, GIC Singapore, Credit Agricole Asset Management, Mobil Corporation, National Bank of Canada, Allied Irish Bank, and DLJ Pershing.
+Askari was sold in 1998 to State Street Bank, where he continued to work for four years, including running the development of the technology platform for the institutional investment management outsourcing business, including PIMCO.
 Askari was later sold to the software company DST Systems, where is remains today.
-State Street retained an internal license and the TruView system is processing in excess of USD 3 trillion a day for institutional investors.
+State Street retained an internal license and their TruView system is processing in excess of USD 4 trillion a day for institutional investors.

 In 2003 Peter joined his old colleagues and competitors at RiskMetrics Group as Vice Chairman with a strategy role across the business prior to the recapitalization of the company and its public listing.
-This lead to the emphasis on services and outsourcing as well as a new generation of risk products.
+This lead to the company putting an emphasis on services and outsourcing (comparable to Askari) as well as a new generation of risk products.

 Return To Being A Practitioner